So, this week we covered how I’m not a Prepper. Honest.

 20 meals is hard to do in a medium sized kitchen.
 If you have a small one, you should probably consider just cooking a week’s worth of meals in one day.
 Seriously, we had food and condiments everywhere.
 I finally had to kick the dog and the baby out of the room, because while I thought it was safe to place bags of onions and potatoes on the floor, they saw it as a challenge of “Who can throw or eat the most of these before getting a swift hand to the backside?”
 This is a lot more labor and space intensive than you think.
 Plan accordingly.

 If you follow the link above, there are 2 pasta dishes.
 One is useless as it’s a mirror version of the other, minus the cottage cheese (and the cottage cheese version wins hands down).
 That’s the problem with doing this stuff.
 Variety…well… lack of.
 I would recommend gathering recipes from different sites that have ‘like’ ingredients to save time and money.
+There are a lot of places where you find cottage cheese recipes that you could use to make delicious meals.
 I guess that’s also, TIP #4.

 Most of the meals were ‘OK’, some were good.
 The French Dip sandwich was exactly this: One pot roast + 2 cans of beef consomme.
 That’s it.
 That’s not a meal.
 It also is not good dip until you pop it on the stove and reduce it to at least half (Tip #5?).
 It does however, with that change, have good flavor.